What are zeolites?

 Cation-containing zeolites are extensively used as desiccants due to their high affinity for water, and also find application in gas separation, where molecules are differentiated on the basis of their electrostatic interactions with the metal ions.
 Conversely, hydrophobic silica zeolites preferentially absorb organic solvents.
 Zeolites can thus separate molecules based on differences of size, shape and polarity.

-The loosely-bound nature of extra-framework metal ions (such as in zeolite NaA, right) means that they are often readily exchanged for other types of metal when in aqueous solution.
+The loosely-bound nature of extra-framework metal ions (such as in zeolite NaA shown on the right which is used in wahsing powders as a water softener) means that they are often readily exchanged for other types of metal when in aqueous solution.
 This is exploited in a major way in water softening, where alkali metals such as sodium or potassium prefer to exchange out of the zeolite, being replaced by the "hard" calcium and magnesium ions from the water.
 Many commercial washing powders thus contain substantial amounts of zeolite.
 Commercial waste water containing heavy metals, and nuclear effluents containing radioactive isotopes can also be cleaned up using such zeolites.

 Zeolites and the Environment